kossiitkgp/docs/events/room-booking.md

 - Upon submitting the receipt to the Jr. Executive, the process from our end is done.
 - The Jr. Executive would email a memo with the permission to use the room to the professor approving the booking (and may add the person booking it in cc).
 - This memo must be printed and shown to the guard with the keys.
 In the worst case, the email and pdf memo can be shown.
-- Note that room booking must be done **7 days** prior to the day of the event, and the booking procedure takes at least **4-5 days**.
-- Support for the mic and projector is booked separately at the [AV Cell](#steps-for-booking-av-audio-visual-cell).
+- Support for mic and projector is booked separately at the [AV Cell](#steps-for-booking-av-audio-visual-cell).

 ### Room Booking During CDC
 - During CDC internships and placements (August - December), all Nalanda classrooms and Vikramshila rooms are booked by the CDC.